p4prince2/Machine-Learning/README.md

 Welcome to my Machine Learning project repository! 🚀 This repository contains code, datasets, and documentation for building, training, and evaluating machine learning models.

 # About
-This project is focused on applying machine learning techniques to solve [briefly describe the problem — e.g., "classification of handwritten digits", "predicting house prices", "driver safety prediction", etc.].
+This project is focused on applying machine learning techniques to solve [real world problem— e.g., "classification of handwritten digits", "predicting house prices", "driver safety prediction", etc.].
 It covers the entire ML workflow: data preprocessing, model building, training, evaluation, and deployment.

 # Technologies and Libraries Used